angular/angular-cli/docs/documentation/stories/multiple-apps.md

 # Multiple Apps integration

-Angular CLI support multiple applications within one project.
+Angular CLI supports multiple applications within one project.
 You use the `apps` array in `.angular-cli.json` to list files and folders you want to use for different apps.

 By default one app is created when then new project is created and `apps` array looks like: